nddpj00/toolshare/README.md

 #### **Home App** ####

 * Clear responsive navigation that can take you to the items, blogs, events or profile pages.
-* Information about the purpose of the organisaion and a button for quick access to the tools available.
+* Information about the purpose of the organisation and a button for quick access to the tools available.
 * Information of the process of 'borrowing' items.
 * Search the site via the search bar.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-homenav.png">
-* View and click for further details the latest 4 blogs that have been written.
+* View and click for further details on the latest 4 blogs that have been written.
 This has the added benefit of the homepage dynamically updating every time a new blog is published.
-* View and click for further details the latest 4 events that are coming up.
+* View and click for further details on the latest 4 events that are coming up.
 * The blog and events are filtered to remove any that don't include an image to ensure the homepage looks professional.
-* Shop information listed with opening times and a google map.
+* Shop information listed with opening times and a Google map.

 #### **Items App** ####